The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 Uncheck this box if you want the assignment description to become visible to students only at the Allow submissions from date.

 With Online text, students can enter text directly into an editor.
 If File submissions are enabled, students can upload one or more files.
-Submission comments allow graders and individual students to exchange comments about the student's submissions that are separate from written feedback provided through the Feedback option (see below) or in the Gradebook.

 Note: To create an offline assignment where students will submit or perform work outside Moodle, leave both Online text and File submissions unchecked.
 You can still provide a description, set due dates and have the activity show in the course Calendar and Gradebook.